 “The evidence showed that our clients, the outside directors of CECO, in every instance exercised their honest business judgment in the best interest of the company.
 Working shoulder to shoulder with the owners who were willing to invest to save the company, the outside directors were critically important in saving the business.” said Ware Jackson partner Don Jackson.
 Jackson added, “As I told the jury in final argument, Ed Mattingly, Pete Schwab, and Tommie Blackburn were three of the finest gentlemen we have ever had the privilege to represent.
 They never should have been dragged into this family fight.
 Credit for the victory goes primarily to them.”

 The plaintiff brothers left CECO in 2014 when the company was facing foreclosure and the loss of over 400 jobs.
 Trial evidence showed that the other three brothers with support of the outside directors took over and managed the company through difficult times, earning a “Turnaround of the Year” award in 2016 from the Turnaround Management Association.

-Ware Jackson partner Don Jackson served as lead counsel for the trial team, which included partners Paul Smith and Eileen O’Neill and associate Kaitlyn Dawson.
+Ware Jackson partner Don Jackson served as lead counsel for the trial team, which included partners Paul Smith and Eileen O’Neill.
 The style of the case is Cause No. 2016-36300, David Hotze v.
 IN Management, LLC et al., in the 61st Judicial District Court of Harris County, Texas.

 Ware, Jackson, Lee, O’Neill, Smith & Barrow, LLP or “Ware Jackson,” is a Houston-based law firm that is home to true trial and appellate lawyers with a 25 year track record in complex commercial litigation, including energy and construction, intellectual property, and business dispute cases.
 When trials are in your future look to Ware Jackson.